ithkuil/ithkuil/src/src/cases.md

 ## Spatial cases

-<description>see [Correative](https://ithkuil.github.io/ithkuil/cases/#cor-correlative) in sentences involving spatial direction or orientation.</description>
+<description>see [Correlative](https://ithkuil.github.io/ithkuil/cases/#cor-correlative) in sentences involving spatial direction or orientation.</description>

 ### LOC Locative

 <description><this this>THIS</this> is in a static position at <this context>CONTEXT</this>.</description>

-> I'm on the 5th avenue.
+> I'm on 5th Avenue.

 > Let's meet at her place.